timofeysie/acknowledge/README.md

 Similar to the code in this project, Plunker, Stackblitz, CodePen and other cloud based code solutions have been used for the same purpose.

-So in the spirit of keeping up with old acknowledgements, here is a list of some plunkers.
+## React examples

+There are currently two React apps inside the examples/javascript directory.

+- Vite vanilla JavaScript
+- React TypeScript with Redux

+These can both be run by navigating to their respective directories and then running `npm install` followed by `npm run dev` for the Vite app and  `npm start` for the TS app.

 ## Plunkers

+In the spirit of keeping up with old acknowledgements, here is a list of some plunkers.
 [center transform - needs some work](http://plnkr.co/edit/BbFDTy47UynXw1DJs3Fr?p=preview)

 [Grid Parts](http://plnkr.co/edit/X2XEd7VSsME6ikCIo7Lr?p=preview)